University of Illinois Classes

 - An exploration of several fundamental areas of production at the Fab Lab, with focus on iteration

-This course will be taught primarily by Jeff Ginger and Suzanne Linder but will draw upon many staff at the Fab Lab for instruction support.
+This course was developed by Jeff Ginger and Suzanne Linder but draws upon many staff at the Fab Lab for instruction support.

 A collaboration between the Business Makerlab and Informatics taught by Professor Vishal Sachdev.
 The course description: